 Special Rules: Select one fighter to work this territory.
 This fighter has agreed to submit to the fortune teller's reading.
 Roll a d6: on a 2-6 the controlling player may Randomly draw one extra Tactics Card for each of their battles this campaign week.
-On a 1, the fighter hears something truly disturbing and refuses to take part in any battles this week.
+On a 1, the fighter hears something truly disturbing and refuses to take part in any battles this week and collects no Income.
 Do not draw an extra Tactics Card.